wangbx66/icml16-notes/rl.md

 The previous approaches are based on the idea of importance sampling, which corrects the mismatch between the distributions induced by the target policy and by the behavior policy.
 Such approaches have the salient properties of being unbiased and independent of the size of the problem’s state space, but its variance can be too large for the method to be useful when the horizon is long.
 Apply DR on that is able to reduce the variance, which is guranteed theoratically.

+###  Model-Free Trajectory Optimization

+A new algorithm as its title says.
+It gurantees some theoratical merits.

+### Model-Free Imitation Learning via PG

+* This is an interesting work yielding both theoratical and empirical results, also related to the user imitation process in the software workflow designs

+This is a direct application of policy gradient on policy imitation, finding a parameterized stochastic policy mimicking expert demonstrations.
+It is supposed to replace behavioral cloning which suffers from cascading errors.

+Minimizing the superior gap between the policy performance and the expert performance on a set of pre-defined cost function, apprenticeship learning is able to handle some case with low-complexity of the state space, while it generally goes a iteration of reinforcement learning, which is extremely computational expensive.
+Inspired by LPAL, which is an AL solution based on game theory, the paper proposes to optimize gap directly over parameterized stochastic policies instead of state-action visitation distributions.

+To do this, consider the fact that the policy gradient is the gradient, w.r.t. policy parameter, of the policy performance, given the cost function which maximizes the gap.
+The optimization is achieved by iteratively finding the cost function minima and the policy maxima.
+Details for that on section 4.1 onwards.

 ### Guided Cost Learning Algorithm

 An IRL about the NN cost function using human-recorded logs (multiple epoches).